 As mentioned earlier, roundtrip latency is the amount of time it takes for a signal (such as a guitar solo) to get from the analog input on an audio interface, through the A/D converters, into a DAW, back to the interface, and through the D/A converters to the analog outputs.
 But you can only control one of part of this chain: the input latency—that is, the time it takes for an input signal such as your guitar solo to make it to your DAW.

 This is where driver performance enters the picture.
-There are two layers to any isochronous driver (used for both FireWire and USB interfaces; Thunderbolt is different in this aspect as well).
+There are two layers to any isochronous driver (used for USB interfaces, for example; Thunderbolt is different in this aspect as well).
 The second layer provides the buffer to Core Audio and ASIO applications like Studio One and other DAWs.
 This is the layer over which you have control.

 However, you usually are not given this buffer-size setting as a time-based number (e.g., 2.9 ms); rather, you get a list of sample-based numbers (say, 128 samples) from which to choose.
 This makes delay conversion more complicated.
 And most musicians would rather memorize the lyrics to every Rush song than remember that 512 samples equate to approximately 11 to 12 ms at 44.1 kHz.
 (To calculate milliseconds from samples, simply divide the number of samples by the sample rate.
 For example, 512 samples/44.1 kHz = 11.7 ms.)